How to get a good night’s sleep

 - Have the window slightly open if it is safe to do so (if you don’t have children and are living in a low crime rate area)

-- Have a heavy blanket on your bed to weigh you down
+- Have a heavy or weighted blanket on your bed to weigh you down

 - Use a night time or calming blend of essential oils.
 Lavender is a good essential oil for bedtime add a couple of drops to a tissue and tuck into your hot water bottle or pillow case.
 Just don’t over do the lavender or it will keep you awake all night!
 In small doses it is very relaxing and in larger ones not so much!